-The biggest pitfall of a smart security system
+The biggest pitfall of a smart security systems

-If a plug is shortened and plugged into a socket, your fuse, and anything connected to mains will get powered down.
-If you are lucky, and you have an additional circuit for the upper floors – some of the devices could be still powered.
-The worse case scenario is when you have an outside plug wired to the inside mains, instead of the separate circuit.
-Unless your sockets come with additional fuse installed, that is capable of blowing before the main one everything will get powered off.
+The worse case scenario is when you have an outside plug wired with mains running inside your house.
+Unless that socket comes with additional fuse installed, capable of blowing before the main one, everything will get powered down.
 This means no IP cameras, no servers, no sensors, no router to send you a notification.

 How to prevent it?

 This is a tricky question.
-Apart from having a completely separate circuit for the entire security system, you will need an UPS to keep the system online.
+Apart from having a completely separate circuit for the entire security system, you would need a UPS to keep the system online.
 This means some serious money.
 Creating a homemade security system requires you to always look at the weakest link.
 Don’t let it be the power supply.